What Is Accountability In The Workplace?

 Accountability vs. Responsibility for Leaders

 While accountability and responsibility are related concepts, they are distinct in terms of scope and focus.
 Responsibility refers to the duties and obligations assigned to an individual or a role.
 It is about ensuring that tasks are completed and objectives are met.
 On the other hand, accountability goes beyond fulfilling responsibilities; it involves answering for the outcomes and results.
-It encompasses the acknowledgment of one's actions, the acceptance of consequences, and the commitment to continuous improvement.
-Even though accountability has a negative connotation attached to it, with 80% of people viewing it as punishment, as mentioned in Anne Loehr’s studies, it’s time organisations—especially leaders—change the way it’s perceived.
+It encompasses the acknowledgement of one's actions, the acceptance of consequences, and the commitment to continuous improvement.
+Even though accountability has a negative connotation attached to it, with 80% of people viewing it as punishment, as mentioned in Anne Loehr’s studies, it’s time organisations—especially leaders—change how it’s perceived.

 Key Performance Indicators (KPIs)